September is National Wills Month. So today we are going to look at the importance of having a WILL.

 “A good man leaves an inheritance for his children’s children, but a sinner’s wealth is stored up for the righteous.”
 (Proverbs 13:22)

 You need a Will.

 You also need to review your Will and your financial planning whenever you have a life-changing event.

 Your Will is going to speak for you when you can’t speak for yourself – when you are dead!

 So, it is vitally important that the message it conveys is specific, clear, and easily understood.

 Remember, your appointed Executor is going to have to implement your wishes based on the information you have inserted in your Will.
 If they have queries, they can’t phone you and ask what you meant – so be clear.

-If you do not have enough assets in place to cover death expenses, your debts, contingency needs, and to provide an income for your family in the event of your death or disability, you can consider life or disability insurance.
-Please make sure that you put sufficient insurance protection in place to cover your costs and to protect your loved ones, otherwise you may just leave your family destitute.
+Please make sure that you put sufficient insurance protection in place to cover your costs and to protect your loved ones, otherwise, you may just leave your family destitute.